gmgeo/osmic-josm-style/README.md

 Including Osmic icons into JOSM.

+This style only affects POI icons.
+You will still need the JOSM standard style (or any other) enabled.

 # Installation

 Go to JOSM's preferences, select the 3rd icon from the top, select Map Paint Styles Tab, then select Osmic.